pydio/pydio-doc-admin-guide/1_quick_start/2_admin_quick_tour.md

 This is referring to a "Data Source" named _pydiods1_.
 Now go to `Cells Console > Storage`, where you will find this datasource and its real path on the file system.

-If you wish to mount an existing folder, e.g. `/var/data/mydata`, create a new data source and pick the desired location (for the moment use the `Peer Address` corresponding to your server IP).
+If you wish to mount an existing folder, e.g. `/var/data/mydata`, create a new data source and pick the desired location.

 [:image:1_quick_start/yourdata/04-datasource.png]